basho/basho_docs/source/languages/en/riak/dev/using/search.md

 response, such as a query's max score and a list of documents which match the given query.
 It's worth noting two things:

-- The documents returned are search documents (a set of Solr field/values), not a Riak value
+* The documents returned are Search documents (a set of Solr field/values), not a Riak value
-- The HTTP response is a direct Solr response, while the drivers use Protocol Buffers and are encoded with different field names
+* The HTTP response is a direct Solr response, while the drivers use Protocol Buffers and are encoded with different field names

 This is a common HTTP `response` value: